 Aclima's vehicles will gather detailed location-based and time-based pollution measurements throughout the community.
 This will happen over a nine-month period as the vehicles drive on roads that are open to the public.
-The specific neighborhoods where this mobile monitoring will take place were decided by the community members themselves during meetings led by Day One.
-Broad area monitoring will occur consistently across a 9-month period from June to March, with repeat frequency in all locations (at the census block group level) on average approximately once every 2 weeks.
+The specific neighborhoods where this mobile monitoring will take place were decided by the community members themselves during meetings led by Aclima (with outreach support from Sustainable Solano).
+Broad area monitoring will occur consistently across a nine-month period from June to March, with repeat frequency in all locations (at the census block group level) on average approximately once every 2 weeks.